-(e) Ms. Breakiron-Evans elected to defer 100% of her cash retainer payments in the form of Director DSUs, which had a total fair value of \$130,072.
+(d) Ms. Breakiron-Evans elected to defer 100% of her cash retainer payments in the form of Director DSUs, which had a total fair value of \$130,075.

-The following table sets forth the aggregate number of Director DSUs held by each non-employee director at December 31, 2018.
+The following table sets forth the aggregate number of Director DSUs held by each non-employee director at December 31, 2019.